 Things that happened in the past

-In the Bible, these types of prophecies were given for the purpose of learning from the history of the Jewish people—both the good lessons and the bad.
+In the Bible, God gave these types of prophecies to help the Jewish people learn from their history—both the good and the bad.

-They reminded God’s followers of what He taught them in ancient times.
-And if they weren’t following these teachings, the prophets shared these things to help point them back in the right direction—living according to the principles God gave them for their own good.
+They reminded God’s followers of what He had taught them in ancient times.
+And if the people weren’t following these teachings, the prophets shared messages to point them in the right direction—living according to the principles God gave them for their good.

 “Thus says the Lord, ‘stand in the ways and see, and ask for the old paths, where the good way is, and walk in it; then you will find rest for your souls’” (Jeremiah 6:16, NKJV).

-We could also look at the many times Moses had to bring messages from God to the Israelites while he was leading them to the Promised Land.
-If they started to doubt or become overwhelmed with fear, he would remind them of what God had done for them (Exodus 15, 16, 17), and God would then provide for them once again.
+Moses also had to bring messages from God to the Israelites many times while leading them to the promised land of Canaan.
+If they started to doubt or become overwhelmed with fear, he would remind them of what God had done for them (Exodus 15–17), and God would provide for them again.

 Present or contemporary issues

 God also spoke to His people through prophets about things that were happening currently.
-Sometimes it was revealing unknown things that were going on, or sometimes it was God calling people’s attention to appropriate details.
+Sometimes, He revealed unknown things that were going on or called people’s attention to appropriate details.

 Like during King Josiah’s religious reforms.

-When Hilkiah the Priest discovered “the Book of the Law in the house of the Lord,” the king inquired from a prophetess called Huldah about what was written in it.
-The prophetess gave them a straight answer from God concerning the fate of Judah.
-She also encouraged the king’s efforts in reform (2 Chronicles 34:14–28, NKJV).
+When Hilkiah the priest discovered “the Book of the Law in the house of the Lord,” King Josiah sought counsel from a prophetess named Huldah.
+The prophetess gave a straight answer from God concerning the fate of Judah, but she also encouraged the king’s efforts to bring about positive change (2 Chronicles 34:14–28, NKJV).

-Another example is when King Hezekiah needed direction on how to deal with a political crisis when Assyria threatened to invade Judah.
-God sent him assurance of protection through the prophet Isaiah (Isaiah 37).
+Another example is when King Hezekiah needed direction on how to deal with Assyria’s threat to invade Judah.
+Through the prophet Isaiah, God assured him of protection (Isaiah 37).

 And there’s when King David committed adultery with the wife of one of his soldiers.
 When he tried to cover it up by having the soldier killed in battle, God sent David a prophet, too.

-Many Bible prophecies had to do with the future.
-In fact, whenever we hear of “prophecy,” we tend to associate it with revelations of what will happen in the future.
+Whenever we hear of prophecy, we tend to associate it with revelations of what will happen in the future.